-Following online recommendations, she found a new Melbourne company called Modscape, which is creating eco-friendly housing in a factory in Melbourne’s western suburbs.
-She inspected the display units at the factory, and walked into one that she “could just see on the block.
+Following online recommendations, she found a new Melbourne company called Modscape, which is creating eco friendly housing in a factory in Melbourne’s western suburbs.
+She inspected the display units at our factory, and walked into one that she “could just see on the block.
 I just had to have it!”

-Modscape was formed in 2006 by four mates who knew each other through university or the commercial construction industry.
-Collectively, Jan Gyrn, Stefan Seketa, Dan Larkey and Paul Fellows have experience in project management, design, and construction that has been honed on large-scale developments.
+Modscape was formed in 2006 by four mates who knew each other, either through university or the commercial construction industry.
+Collectively, Jan Gyrn, Stefan Seketa, Dan Larkey and Paul Fellows have experience in project management, design and construction that has been honed on large-scale developments.
 Jan says most of these epic projects now fulfill six-star energy rating criteria as well as rigorous recycling practices.

 After some long discussions, our group decided that just such a pragmatic approach would fill a potential niche in the market and lead the way to a more sustainable future in domestic construction “because anything can be broken down into smaller parts or modules”.

 For Modscape, the physical dimensions of the typical semitrailer determine the size of the modules.
 “Our typical living module is 15 metres long and 4.35 metres wide, and that is what fits on the back of a truck.”